allen8r/sdc-vehicle-detection-tracking/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 In code cell# 10 in the `detect-cars.ipynb`, I trained a linear SVM using 20,837 cars and 21,132 notcars.
 Of the entire dataset, 20% was saved for testing, while the rest was used for training the classifier.
+I used the the `GridSearchCV` to automate finding the optimal parameter `C` for training the classifier.
+The optimal parameter `C`, used for controlling the balance between training accuracy and generalization, was found to be 0.0001 from a choice of 0.001, 0.0001, and 0.00001.
+The trained classifer resulted in a test accuracy of 0.9926.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 In `slide_window()` funtion of `vehicle_detection_helper.py`, I implemented the sliding window search.
 The sliding search implementation was very slow due to the function requiring to extract features for each individual search window.
-Here's an example result that took over 3 seconds to execute on a single frame image:
+Here's an example result that took 2.8 seconds to execute on a single frame image:

 ![alt text][sliding-window]

 In order to achieve a similar outcome, but at a higher speed, a HOG subsampling search was implemented instead.
 In `find_cars()` function in `vehicle_detection_helper.py`, instead of extracting hog features per window patch, an entire frame image is fed into the hog feature extraction in one shot.
 Then a search partition to the image is sampled, a window at a time, using the classifier to predict whether each window matches a car or not.
 Because of the single-shot hog extraction, this subsampling method is much quicker.
-I was able to run find_cars() 4 times, oversampling the image and still ended up taking up only about .5 seconds.
-Here, we have a image showing the 4 subsampling patches in the region of interest:
+I was able to run find_cars() 3 times, oversampling the image and still ended up taking up a much lower time of 1.65 seconds.
+Here, we have a image showing the 3 subsampling regions of interest:

  ![alt text][hog-subsampling]

-By sampling partial regions of the image, even abandoning some areas along the x-axis, execution time was reduced significantly.
+By sampling partial regions of the image, even ignoring some areas along the x-axis, execution time was reduced significantly.
 In the subsampling, scaling factors were chosen for each of the subsampling runs.
-Here, I chose scaling factors of `[2.5, 2.0, 1.5, 1.25]` (See cell# 13 of `detect-cars.ipynb`.)
-As seen below, the result is similar to the sliding window method, but at a much lower cost in time of execution at 0.55 seconds.
+Here, I chose scaling factors of `[2.25, 1.5, 1.0]` (See cell# 13 of `detect-cars.ipynb`.)
+As seen below, the result is similar to the sliding window method, but at a much lower cost in time of execution at 1.65 seconds.

 ![alt text][hog-subsampling-result]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-In the end I searched on 4 scales using LUV 3-channel HOG features in addition to spatially binned color and histograms of color in the feature vector, providing a nice result.
+In the end I searched on 3 scales using LUV 3-channel HOG features in addition to spatially binned color and histograms of color in the feature vector, providing a nice result.
 Here are some example images:

 ![alt-text][pipeline1]
 ![alt-text][pipeline2]